StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 ### Create service tokens

 To create a service token you can use the `sts service-token create` command.

+{% hint style="info" %}
+Note that the Service Token will only be displayed once.
+It is not possible to see the token again.
+{% endhint %}

-This takes the following command line arguments:
+This command takes the following command line arguments:

 | Flag | Description |
 | :--- |:--- |